 Mechanical seals are critical components in centrifugal pump systems.
 These devices preserve the integrity of the pump systems by preventing fluid leaks and keeping contaminants out.
 Mechanical seal systems are used on various seal designs to detect leakage, control the seal environment and lubricate secondary seals.

 Depending on the pump type and the process variables, there are various mechanical seal types to choose from.
 Each seal variant has its unique design and characteristics which make it suitable for a specific application.
+MES has years of experience with industrial mechanical seals and support systems, making us an authority in this area.

 This article highlights the benefits and drawbacks of the different types of mechanical seals used in centrifugal pumps.